If you have a shoulder labrum tear in our opinion try our services if you live in Minnesota, before trying surgery.

 For more serious injuries, your doctor may recommend surgery to fix the tear.
 Surgery may correct the issue, however, there are several risk factors and the recovery time can take 9-12 months, which is very disheartening for those who are looking to get back to daily activities or sports quickly.

-Stem cell shots, while still relatively new to the medical world, have proven to be a safe and reliable way to effectively repair the injured joint with little to no pain and recovery time.
+Umbilical cord tissue product shots, while still relatively new to the medical world, have proven to be a safe and reliable way to effectively repair the injured joint with little to no pain and recovery time.
 Everyone from athletes who need to get back out on the field quickly to the elderly who want to enjoy their last years to the fullest is opting for this all-nature treatment method and seeing amazing results.

 The joint therapy options we provide, while very promising, are not a magic elixir.
 Without giving false hope, we can confidently say that It’s a viable option to safely and effectively way to help joint damage.